awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/1_pricing_sources.md

 <summary> Click here to see the function code</summary>

     # Lambda Function Code - SPTool_OD_pricing_Download
-    # Function to download OnDemand pricing, get out the required lines & upload it to S3 as a zipped file
+    # Function to download OnDemand pricing
-    # It will find 'OnDemand' and 'Compute Instance', and write to a file
-    # Written by natbesh@amazon.com
     # Please reachout to costoptimization@amazon.com if there's any comments or suggestions
     # Lambda Function Code - SPTool_OD_pricing_Download